 - Semester withdrawal may occur from the first day up until last day of classes for current fall or spring semester.

-- Students seeking to drop all summer or winter term courses should refer to the Continuing Education website for deadlines.
-The Semester Withdrawal Form can be used only for fall/spring semesters.
+- Students seeking to drop all summer or winter term courses should refer to the Center for Learning and Teaching website for deadlines.
+The Semester Withdrawal Form is used for major semesters (fall or spring) only.

 - The action of semester withdrawal is noted on a student’s record as an Official Withdrawal and, in place of a regular grade, all courses will have a “W” on a student’s transcript.
 NOTE: If a semester withdrawal is submitted and processed prior to the semester add/drop deadline, all courses will be deleted and not marked with a “W” on a student’s transcript; no grades are recorded for students who formally withdraw before the add/drop deadline.

-- Tuition & Fees Pro-ration: Refunds are given based on the following schedule in accordance to the New York State Board of Trustees policy: Week 1- 100 % tuition and fees; Week 2 - 70% tuition only; Week 3- 50% tuition only; Week 4 - 30% tuition only; Week 5 and After- No Refund.
+- Tuition & Fees Pro-ration: Refunds are given based on the following schedule in accordance to the New York State Board of Trustees policy: Week 1- 100 % tuition and fees; Week 2 - 70% tuition and fees; Week 3- 50% tuition and fees; Week 4 - 30% tuition and fees; Week 5 and After- No Refund.
 Students will be billed for any portion of unpaid tuition, fees and miscellaneous charges owed to the University.
-After the first week of classes, all fees are non-refundable.
-Students will be billed if fees are not paid.
 See Student Accounts for more details.

 - Campus Housing Pro-ration: Charges for room occupancy are based on the daily room rate multiplied by the number of days the student occupied the room.
 Vacancy is determined by the date the student removes his/her belongings from the room, completes a room inventory and returns the room keys to a member of the Residential Life Staff.
 Move out of room is required within 24 hours of withdrawal.